 21 The Graduate Member may undertake the analysis of a document which is legitimately in his/her possession.
 The possessor is solely responsible for any consequences which might arise from the use of the analysis by himself/herself or by third parties.

-22 The Board of Governors of BAOG is the disciplinary body in respect of the Code.
+22 The Principal of BAOG is the disciplinary operative in respect of the Code.